Skip to Content

 One of the first things I struggled with when I started dabbling in furniture building and refinishing was understanding the difference between polycrylic and polyurethane.
 I wasn’t sure when it was appropriate to choose one over the other, how many coats I’d need of either, or what finishes were best.

-Today I’m going to share what I’ve learned with you, because I’m refinishing my beech Ikea Gerton table top desk!
+Today I’m going to share the answers to those questions with you to save you the searching!
+Because I’m refinishing my unfinished beech table top desk from Ikea!
 Here it is in a photo from our old apartment:

 Refinished and sealed Ikea gerton desktop

-Stain, no. That’s a personal choice.
-You could definitely stain it to change its color, but I personally love the light color of the beech wood on the Gerton table top.
+Because the table top comes unfinished, you can choose to seal your piece of wood or stain and seal it.
+Staining is a personal though.
+You could definitely stain it to change its color, but I personally love the light color of the beech wood.
 So I chose to just seal mine (also referred to as “finishing” it).

-The Gerton table top comes unfinished, meaning the wood isn’t sealed.
-That means that it can easily absorb water, for example, leading to those circular water stains we’re all familiar with.
+When wood is “unfinished,” it means it isn’t sealed or protected.
+It can easily absorb water, for example, leading to those circular water stains we’re all familiar with.
 It can also absorb stains from food if you’re a slob like I am and eat like a messy monster at your desk.

 • Traditional oil-based polyurethane has a very strong odor and should be used in well-ventilated spaces only, while water-based polyurethane has a much lower odor.